networknt/light-eventuate-4j/docs/content/example/transfer_integration.md

 {"accountId":"0000015cf505ed48-0242ac1200090001","balance":12355}
 ```

 The json format result include system generated account id for new opened account: "accountId":"0000015cf505ed48-0242ac1200090001".
-Save the account id (A1) in a text file.
+Get the account id (A1) from your real result and save it in a text file.
 We could use the account Id for money transfer restful API.